 It’s also a good idea to come up with a record-keeping system that both you and your loved one understand.
 Consider using a checklist to keep track of the medication, doses, and time administered.

 You may also want to keep a journal that includes questions, any changes made to the medications, or side effects.
-Using a smartphone app, such as My Cardiac Coach from the American Heart Association (AHA), is another option.
+Using a smartphone app, such as

 You may need to assist your loved one with monitoring symptoms such as leg swelling, shortness of breath, and weight gain, and other metrics such as blood pressure and heart rate.